 - If you are proud of your writing and want to get yourself miles away from it by letting go, try placing it in a different room and focus on something completely different.
 Reading over a paper produces a sense of pride; however, this can lead to feelings of dependency later.
 Reading on the beach takes time and distance, allowing yourself to leave behind good intentions and think more constructively.

-- Re-read the notes you have taken of your writing opportunities, and don’t get caught up in what happened in the lesson/talk.
-Place your ideas into a handy pocket-size diary, a clipboard, or other writing tools that make taking notes really simple and easy.
-Re-read what you’ve written over, and the crucial choices, and those sidelines where things don’t really matter a lot but didn’t make any impression at all.
+- Re-read the notes you have taken of your writing opportunities and don’t get caught up in what happened in the lesson/talk.
+Place your ideas into a handy pocket-size diary, a clipboard, or other writing tools that make taking notes straightforward.
+Re-read what you’ve written, the crucial choices, and those sidelines where things don’t really matter a lot but didn’t make any impression at all.

 - Look over your notes and either go back to the talk/lesson or find new ideas in the notes that you need to research further, write off, or exercise.
 Study those ideas more closely to make the links that appear so elusive.

 - 10 .
-Go over your whole lesson/talk/thing, or what you’re going to teach, and tell the whole class about it together.
-If you can’t do this, you’re not adequately prepared.
+Go over your whole lesson/talk/thing, or what you’re going to teach, and tell the entire class about it together.
+If you can’t do this, you are yet to be prepared.

 Alternative?
-You can reach out to Proficientwriter.com, and the team of experts will guide you on how to start a reflective paper!
+You can reach out to us, and our team of experts will guide you on how to start a reflective paper!

-Reflective papers usually explain some aspect of life that throws a collision with reality.
+Reflective papers usually explain some aspect of life that collides with reality.
 They often use examples from the writer’s life but can also come from someone of faith, the workplace, or historical moments to show us the core value of what is being said.
 Reflective papers often use strong language and creative imagery to jolt readers.
-They want you to see and think about our endless conflict with ourselves made manifest in words.
+They want you to see and think about our endless conflict with ourselves manifesting in words.

 The objectives are: